 The pandemic did not give birth to the gig economy, but it sure did help it grow up a lot quicker.
 In 2020, side hustlers scrambled to find alternative income streams out of necessity, because COVID-19 left them unemployed or furloughed and dependent on government benefits.

-Last year, however, the landscape shifted.
-The 2021 Side Hustle Report from DollarSprout — a widely cited annual study from one of the top sites dedicated to the gig economy — showed that people who had started a side hustle out of necessity were making it a full-time thing in much greater numbers.
-More people were spending more hours and making more money from their side hustles than ever before as gigs transformed into businesses.
+After quarantine, though, the landscape shifted.
+The 2021 Side Hustle Report from DollarSprout showed that people who had started a side hustle out of necessity were making it a full-time thing in much greater numbers.
+People were spending more hours and making more money from their side hustles than ever before, as so-called gigs transformed into full-blown businesses.

 Become a Medical Detective